Kevin Coe: Confinement history

 Coe served the entire 25 years of his sentence at Walla Walla State Penitentiary.
 Maintaining his innocence, he did not attend any prison counseling programs.
-Coe became eligible for parole in 1992 but never applied.
+Coe became eligible for parole in 1992, but never applied.

 In 1990, Washington passed the Community Protection Act, a "civil commitment" statute that allows the state to indefinitely retain dangerous sexually violent predators even after their criminal sentences ended.
 If found guilty by a jury of possessing a "mental defect" that makes them likely to reoffend, offenders are sent to the Special Commitment Center on McNeil Island, where they receive treatment for mental disorders linked to sexual deviancy.
-Prosecutors attempted to apply this statute to Coe; on Dec.
-22, 2007, a judge postponed the trial until his sentence was due for completion in September 2008.
+Prosecutors attempted to apply this statute to Coe; on December 22, 2007, a judge postponed the trial until his sentence was due for completion in September 2008.

 While preparing for the hearing, a new search of the Spokane Police's evidence room turned up a box containing a rape kit slide with DNA, which was a match to Coe.
 However, the DNA evidence that matched Coe's was not for any of the other rape convictions that had been overturned, but for the rape for which he had just served time.
 Upon the completion of his prison sentence, Coe was transferred to McNeil Island to await the civil commit trial, which began on September 15, 2008.
 On October 15, 2008, the prosecution and defense rested their case.
 The next day, after several hours of deliberation, the jury decided that the prosecution had proven beyond reasonable doubt that Coe was a violent sexual predator; he was committed to McNeil Island indefinitely.

-As of March 24, 2011, as reported in the Spokane Spokesman-Review, Coe's appeal of the trial proceeding to be civilly committed as a sexual predator was denied:
+As of March 24, 2011, as reported in The Spokesman-Review, Coe's appeal of the trial proceeding to be civilly committed as a sexual predator was denied: